tinybooks/tinybooks.github.io/_posts/2016-01-19-escape-and-recharge.md

 ---

 If you haven’t discovered [Lagom][01], I’d encourage you to rectify that now.
-Lovingly produced by Elliot and Samantha Jay Stocks, it should occupy pride of place on coffee tables the world over (after having been read, of course).
+Lovingly produced by Elliot and Samantha Stocks, it should occupy pride of place on coffee tables the world over (after having been read, of course).

 I was delighted to be invited to contribute an article on wild swimming for Issue 3, for the magazine’s [Escape and Recharge][02] section.